pja35/SXP/docs/wiki/Contracts_Specification.md

 1.0](http://docs.oasis-open.org/legalxml-econtracts/CS01/legalxml-econtracts-specification-1.0.pdf).

--   **Electronic Business using eXtensible Markup Language (ebXML).** ebXML is a family of XML standards that provides an infrastructure for electronic bussiness.
+-   **Electronic Business using eXtensible Markup Language (ebXML).**

+ebXML is a family of XML standards that provides an infrastructure for electronic bussiness.
+It is also developed by OASIS.

 In ebXML, contracts are not defined in a single document — instead , the trading partners may form a contract by exchanging requesting documents